tartley/resume/Jonathan-Hartley-resume.md

 I'm an experienced software developer, a back-end generalist, specializing in Python.

 I really care about programming.
 For you, this means that I create products that work and are well tested.
-Deliveries are incremental, to make progress visible, and less money is required to maintain and extend them in the future.
+Deliveries are incremental and frequent, to make progress visible, and less money is required to maintain and extend them in the future.

-I believe good relationships and teams are a pre-requisite for the above, which means I believe in continuous mentoring, radically jovial relationships, real talk, and taking pride in our raised expectations of what we become capable of as a group.
-Great teams enable the creation of great individuals, not the other way around.
+Good teams are a pre-requisite for this, which means continuous mentoring, jovial relationships, real talk, and pride in our mutually raised expectations.

 ## Experience and technologies

-I have many years experience in **Python** (and other languages prior to that).
+I have 15 years experience in **Python** (and other languages as required).
 I created [Colorama](https://pypi.python.org/pypi/colorama), a personal **open source** project that has become the world's [28th most popular](https://hugovk.github.io/top-pypi-packages/#colorama) Python library.
 I present at international conferences like PyCon, and am a Fellow of the Python Software Foundation.

-I often produce **web APIs**, leaning on [HATEOAS](https://en.wikipedia.org/wiki/HATEOAS), using **Django**, **FastAPI**, or **Flask**, often interfacing with relational storage such as **PostgreSQL**, Oracle or MySQL, or noSQL such as Rethink or MongoDB, indexed using ElasticSearch.
+I work on **Linux**, often producing **web APIs**, leaning on [HATEOAS](https://en.wikipedia.org/wiki/HATEOAS), using **Django**, **FastAPI**, or **Flask**, often interfacing with relational storage such as **PostgreSQL**, Oracle or MySQL, or noSQL such as Rethink or MongoDB, indexed using Elasticsearch.

-I love working with **Linux**, such as sending hypervisor commands to manage **virtual machines** or **network configuration**, as part of building **public or private clouds**.

 I consult and mentor in **Test-Driven Development (TDD)**, and regard projects which use this, and other **Agile** and **eXtreme Programming** techniques, as my favorites of the places I've